Diary of Staff Nurse Christine Erica Strom - 1917-1919 - Part 2

 the sea & sky & sun were too dazzling &

-we walked home slowly - buting postcards
+we walked home slowly - buying postcards

 on the way - & a guide book amongst

 us.
-The Shops are mostly open on
+The shops are mostly open on

-Sunday here - there doesn't seem to be
+Sundays here - there doesn't seem to be

 much difference in the state of affairs